 The vaccines from both Pfizer and Moderna are showing 94-95% efficacy in preventing COVID-19 during this trial phase.

 None of the vaccines contains live or killed viral particles so there is no chance of getting the disease from the vaccines.
 On the contrary, the goal is to give your body the tools it needs to fight COVID-19 effectively and/or prevent you from getting it at all.

 Know that during the U.S. trials no significant safety concerns were identified.
-Short-term side effects are mild to moderate in severity.
+Short-term immune responses are mild to moderate in severity.
 They may include fever, headaches and muscle aches and occur within the first three days of vaccination.
 This is because the 1st shot primes the immune system, helping it recognize the virus, and the 2nd shot strengthens the immune response.
-These side effects are normal and are signs your body is building up immunity.
+These responses are normal and are signs your body is building up immunity.

 mRNA technology is being used in the vaccine development and already has been successfully used in cancer treatments.

 No steps are skipped in the safety evaluation process.
 The development of the vaccine was able to be accelerated due to:

 The COVID-19 vaccines are being held to the same safety standards as all vaccines.
 The U.S. Food and Drug Administration and the Advisory Committee of Immunization Practices which is an independent body of qualified scientific and clinical experts review all the safety data before recommending use

 A video shared over thousands of times on Facebook makes false claims about the optional microchip that could be contained within the vaccine.
 The video alleges the microchip “would give officials information on who has and has not been vaccinated” and “track the location of the patient.”
 These claims are false.
 There is an optional identification chip that could be part of the syringe’s label which would allow the healthcare provider to confirm the vaccine has not expired.
 This technology is purely optional, and the U.S. government hasn’t even decided if they’re going to use it.